translatecn/dapr/docs/development/dapr-metrics.md

 * dapr_http/client/received_bytes: Total bytes received in response bodies (not including headers but including error responses with bodies)
 * dapr_http/client/roundtrip_latency: End-to-end latency
 * dapr_http/client/completed_count: Count of completed requests

-## Dapr Component Metrics

-### Pub/Sub metrics

-* dapr_component_pubsub_ingress_latencies: The consuming app event processing latency
-* dapr_component_pubsub_ingress_count: The number of incoming messages arriving from the pub/sub component
-* dapr_component_pubsub_egress_count: The number of outgoing messages published to the pub/sub component
-* dapr_component_pubsub_egress_latencies: The latency of the response from the pub/sub component

-### Bindings metrics

-* dapr_component_input_binding_count: The number of incoming events arriving from the input binding component
-* dapr_component_input_binding_latencies: The triggered app event processing latency
-* dapr_component_output_binding_count: The number of operations invoked on the output binding component
-* dapr_component_output_binding_latencies: The latency of the response from the output binding component

-### State metrics

-* dapr_component_state_count: The number of operations performed on the state component
-* dapr_component_state_latencies: The latency of the response from the state component

-### Configuration metrics

-* dapr_component_configuration_count: The number of operations performed on the configuration component
-* dapr_component_configuration_latencies: The latency of the response from the configuration component

-### Secret metrics

-* dapr_component_secret_count: The number of operations performed on the secret component
-* dapr_component_secret_latencies: The latency of the response from the secret component